pawamoy/website/docs/backlog.md

 As of writing, here is the list of criteria used to sort the backlog, applied in order:

+1. **Issues labeled as `top-priority` (🚨).** Super urgent issues, whether they are bugs or something else.
-1. **Issues labeled as `bug` (🐞).** Bugs are given the highest priority.
+2. **Issues labeled as `bug` (🐞).** Bugs are given the highest priority.
 I don't think I need to elaborate why.
-2. **Issues labeled as `unconfirmed` (❔).** It's important to triage issues quickly to identify bugs and documentation issues.
+3. **Issues labeled as `unconfirmed` (❔).** It's important to triage issues quickly to identify bugs and documentation issues.
-3. **Issues labeled as `docs` (📘).** Incorrect documentation is worse than no documentation.
 4. **Issues with a minimum total sponsorship amount of 50 (💖).** Issue priorization is a benefit of sponsorship tiers starting at $50 per month.
 Sponsors with lower tiers will have to combine their effort to reach 50 together.
 Both the author and the upvoters' sponsorships are taken into account, see [Sponsorship amount](#sponsorship-amount).
 5. **Issues with a minimum boost pledge of $30 (💲).** The boost system, see [Boosts](#boosts).
+6. **Issues labeled as `docs` (📘).** Incorrect documentation is worse than no documentation.
+7. **Issues labeled as `refactor` (🔨).** To reduce technical debt as early as possible.
+8. **Sponsored and pledged issues** These issues are not prioritized over `docs` and `refactor`-labeled issues, but still get a small boost over other features.
-6. **Issues with a minimum of 2 upvotes (👍).** Since one can upvote their own issue, we raise the bar to 2 upvotes.
+9. **Issues with a minimum of 2 upvotes (👍).** Since one can upvote their own issue, we raise the bar to 2 upvotes.
-7. **Issues labeled as `insiders` (🔒).** These issues are candidate for [Insiders](insiders.md) features (✨=feature).
+10. **Issues labeled as `insiders` (🔒).** These issues are candidate for [Insiders](insiders.md) features (✨=feature).
 Insiders is generally what gives incentive to users to sponsor me, so it's only natural that I prioritize these features.
 Non-insiders features come after Insiders ones.
-8. **Issues from the @mkdocstrings namespace.** Most of my sponsors are mainly interested in my work within mkdocstrings and its ecosystem, so I prioritize these over issues within my own namespace (@pawamoy).
+11. **Issues from the @mkdocstrings namespace.** Most of my sponsors are mainly interested in my work within mkdocstrings and its ecosystem, so I prioritize these over issues within my own namespace (@pawamoy).
-9. **Oldest issues first.** First in, first out.
+12. **Oldest issues first.** First in, first out.
 It's ticketing system after all.

 Although I generally follow this ordering, **I reserve the right to diverge from it**.
 This goes both ways.
 An issue with 0 funding and 0 upvotes could become top-priority if it will facilitate maintenance or prevent regressions.
 A bug I noticed could be skipped if nobody experiences it or if it happens in an old, unused project.
 A docs-related issue could be skipped if it's about adding (not fixing) non-critical information.

 ## Privacy

 Since sponsors on [GitHub Sponsors] can create **private** sponsorships, there is a privacy concern with sharing the actual backlog, as it would indicate that users are sponsoring me, and for how much. **It means that I cannot share the real backlog publicly.** The backlog samples I share are always built **using public data only**, which means you shouldn't rely on them.

-## Reviewing beneficiaries

-When an individual sponsors me, things are easy: if they selected a tier equal to or higher than $10 per month, they get access to Insiders.
-In any case, they get the voting power matching the tier they selected.

-When an organization sponsors me, things get a bit more complex.
-If they selected a tier equal to or higher than $10 per month, the organization members must get access to Insiders. **But I cannot automate that.**

-First, because it's not possible to add organizations to other organizations or teams.
-Second, because users could easily "game the system": sponsor as an organization for $10, and invite all you friends as members so they enjoy it too.
-Even if I set limits, like one user per $10 ($50, 5 users), what if an organization has more users than its accepted limit?
-Should I sort them alphabetically?
-That seems rather arbitrary and not very safe: if a user changes their name, they could take the place of a fellow member, whose access would then be revoked.
-Third, because users are not always listed as organization members.
-And when they are, the information is not always public.

-So instead of fetching organization members automatically, organizations must provide a list of users that will get access to Insiders.
-I feed that list to my automated system, and it handles granting/revoking accesses.
-But... what about voting power?
-Shouldn't we give the voting power to *all* the members of an organization, not just the ones who get access to the private projects?
-The organization might even just grant access to a bot account.
-Yet the actual members should be able to vote with the weight of their organization sponsorship.
-Also, what happens if a user leaves an organization?
-Their access should be revoked, and their voting power reset.
-But surely, organizations won't remember to send me an email to let me know a user has left.
-How do I help myself tracking this?

-So I do fetch organization members automatically!
-But I only *aggregate* this data to the explicit lists of users sent by organizations, for two purposes:

-1. Verify organization membership.
-If an organization asks me to grant access to a user, I grant them access, but I verify whether they're actually listed as an organization member.
-With this information, I can periodically review whether they're still part of the organization or not.
-If not, I can reach out and ask if their Insiders access should be revoked.
-2. Give voting power to verified members.

-For now, my system only allows explicit lists of beneficiaries *for organization accounts*.
-That's the reason why beneficiaries of individual accounts cannot be granted voting power matching their linked sponsorship.
-I will lift this limitation in the future.
-The organization/individual distinction is just an artifact of GitHub's architecture, so it must not affect other sponsorship platforms.

-TIP: **List your organization members publicly, if possible.**
-By having your organization members visible through GitHub's API, you facilitate my ability to review beneficiaries, and you enable automatic voting power matching your sponsorship amount for all your organization members.

 [GitHub Sponsors]: https://github.com/sponsors/
 [Polar]: https://polar.sh